php-usergroup-dresden/website/contents/events.md

 I'll show you the new features, deprecations and BC breaks of the new PHP release with some comparing code samples and fun facts.

-I'll show you the new features, deprecations and BC breaks of the new PHP release with some comparing code samples and fun facts.

 Language: German or English
 By Holger Woltersdorf